First Things First

 Yellow Brick FrontThe bakery at the end of the block had a yellow brick façade, so you could always pick it out as soon as you turned off the main drag onto the cross street, and it's what made the street famous.
 Between the rows and rows of look alike houses with slanted roofs and same-old red brick fronts, there stood the bakery like a golden gift wrapped box waiting to be opened.

 It had everything you possibly could have imagined; the gooiest chocolate chip cookies, the sweetest pizzelles, and the fluffiest, richest bread.
-Half a block away you could smell you were coming up on it, and every Sunday the baker who owned it would bring his trays out to t
+Half a block away you could smell you were coming up on it, and every Sunday the baker who owned it would bring his trays out to the sidewalk as long as the weather provided and share a few free sugar cookies and lemonade with anyone who passed by.
+Everyone in the neighborhood went there.
+They couldn't think of going anywhere else.

 Four-leaf cloversAs we grow up,